Law Park - Preliminary Report

 Imagine fishing, biking, water sports and outdoor play along with arts, entertainment, and food while people and families gather and have fun in and around this downtown waterfront park!
 Come share and learn more about what Law Park can be.
 Share your ideas, community goals, and priorities for this lakeshore greenspace.

-Law Park - Community Workshops and Open House
+Law Park - Community Workshops and Open House were held at the following locations and dates:

 - Thursday, August 15, 6:00-7:30 PM, Workshop at the Atrium on Park Street, 2300 S. Park St.